Emma Bridgewater: Products and Production

 Emma Bridgewater earthenware is manufactured using "traditional techniques of manufacture and decoration", for example decoration is hand-applied using sponges, brushes and transfers.
 The earthenware is produced using mould casting, before being fettled and sponged, and then fired.
 Decoration is then applied using either sponge painting or lithographing.
 Sponge painted decoration was a historically common technique in the British pottery industry, but had fallen out of manufacturing practice until it was revived by the company in the 1980s.
 The polka dot pattern is one prominent Emma Bridgewater design created using this technique.

 Emma Bridgewater also produces a range of homeware and gifts.
 The company's pottery designs are adapted for application onto textiles, glass, tin, stationery, and melamine.

-Founder and owners

-The company is named after the founder and owner Emma Rice, née Bridgewater.
-Bridgewater previously ran the company with her ex-husband artist Matthew Rice, who still designs for the company.

-Bridgewater was born in Cambridge, England, in 1960, and studied English Literature at the University of London.
-Bridgewater spent most of her childhood in north Oxford and has seven siblings, including the journalist Clover Stroud and Nell Gifford, co-founder and ringmistress of Giffords Circus.

-Bridgewater married Matthew Rice in 1987 and the couple have four children together.
-Matthew Rice is a painter, architectural writer and illustrator and also designs for the company.
-The couple divorced after 30 years of marriage however Rice still designs for the company.

-Both Bridgewater and Rice are honorary graduates of Staffordshire University, in relation to their work at Emma Bridgewater.
-Bridgewater backed Stoke-on-Trent's bid for UK City of Culture when speaking to BBC News in 2017.

-In 2013 Bridgewater was appointed a CBE by Queen Elizabeth II for services to British industry.

-In 2016, Emma Bridgewater was made President of the Campaign to Protect Rural England.
-She is also a Patron of the Heritage Crafts Association.

-Bridgewater was interviewed for TED by serial entrepreneur and TED Speaker Margaret Heffernan.

-Emma Bridgewater was interviewed on BBC Radio 4's Desert Island Discs by Kirsty Young in 2016.
-Also on BBC Radio 4, Bridgewater has appeared on Woman's Hour, Any Questions? and Saturday Live.